What we know about the U-haul driver who crashed into White House with Nazi flag

 The driver, who was allegedly carrying a Nazi flag, then made threatening statements about the building that President Joe Biden calls home.

-Now, the male suspect has been arrested on charges of threatening to kill or harm the president, Vice President Kamala Harris or one of their family members.
+Now, the male suspect – 19-year-old Sai Varshith Kandula – has been arrested on charges of threatening to kill or harm the president, Vice President Kamala Harris or one of their family members.

-The details so far remain scant, with the identity of the driver, his alleged motive and plans still unclear.
+The details so far remain scant, with the driver’s possible motive and plans still unclear.
+According to ABC News, Mr Kandula flew from Missouri to Dulles International Airport, rented the truck and drove towards the White House with intentions of harming the president.
+Mr Kandula reportedly told law enforcement officers he wanted to take over the government.

-But, what we do know about the incident will no doubt be setting off alarm bells around Capitol Hill – coming at a time when lawmakers and government officials have faced growing threats and just two years after Donald Trump supporters succeeding in storming the US Capitol in the January 6 riot.
+The incident will no doubt set off alarm bells around Capitol Hill – coming at a time when lawmakers and government officials have faced growing threats and just two years after Donald Trump supporters succeeded in storming the US Capitol in the January 6 riot.

 Here’s what we know so far about Monday’s incident.